tmartin-m/datafun-04-notebooks/03-repeatable-workflow/04a-activate-and-run-python-script.md

 Now we can get help from the VS Code editor while working on the Python code files.

 After making changes, run the file to verify following the steps below.
-Save your files periodically to avoid losing progress - or make sure the File / Autosave option is on.
+Save your files periodically to avoid losing progress - or ensure VS Code  **File / Autosave** option is on.

-## Windows Task 2: Activate/Execute
+## Windows Task 2: Activate and Execute

 1. Ensure .venv is active.
 If active, you don't need to rerun the activate command.
 2. Run the file.